K-Du/StackOverflow-Helper/README.md

 ![webapp](webapp.png)

-Allows one to search the most relevant Python StackOverflow answers based on keywords.
+A Flask web app that allows one to search the most relevant Python StackOverflow answers based on keywords.
 This works offline but only has answers up to October 19, 2016.
 Uses cosine similarity to score keyword matching.
 Produces the top matched search result (akin to Google's I'm Feeling Lucky).

 To use: